Exploration & Production

-Eni has been present in Kazakhstan since 1992.
+Eni has been present in Kazakhstan since 1992, over a developed and undeveloped acreage of 6,281 square kilometers (1,543 square kilometers net to Eni).
 Eni is co-operator of the Karachaganak field and partner in the North Caspian Sea Production Sharing Agreement (NCSPSA).
-Developed and undeveloped acreage in Kazakhstan was 6,281 square kilometers (1,543 square kilometers net to Eni).

 Located onshore in West Kazakhstan, Karachaganak (Eni’s interest 29.25%) is a liquid and gas giant field.
 Operations are conducted by the Karachaganak Petroleum Operating consortium (KPO) and are regulated by a PSA.
 Eni and Shell are co-operators of the venture.

 This field is developed by producing liquids from the deeper layers of the reservoir.
-The gas is marketed (about 51%) at the Russian gas plant in Orenburg and the remaining volume is utilized for re-injecting in the higher layers and the production of fuel gas.
-Approximately 91% of liquid production are stabilized at the Karachaganak Processing Complex (KPC) with a capacity of approximately 250 kbbl/d and exported to Western markets through the Caspian Pipeline Consortium (Eni’s interest 2%) and
+The gas is marketed (about 50%) at the Russian gas plant in Orenburg and the remaining volumes is utilized for reinjecting in the higher layers and the production of fuel gas.

-Within the gas treatment expansion projects of the Karachaganak field, the detailed engineering development of the Karachaganak Debottlenecking project is expected to be completed shortly and the Final Investment Decision (FID) expected in the second quarter of 2018.
-Additional re-injection capacity will be ensured by installing a re-injection facility that will be added to the existing ones.
+Development Within the gas treatment expansion projects of the Karachaganak field, the Karachaganak Process Center Debottlenecking project was sanctioned.
+Activities progressed with completion expected in 2020.
+Additional reinjection capacity will be ensured by installing a new reinjection facility in addition to the existing ones.

 Offices & contacts

 Astan Tower 12

 Samal Micro District 19th Floor